 There is no turn limit on this scenario.
 The object for each side is to win the day.

 Scenario Option 4 TheIn this final scenario option the cavalry clash at Lisnaskea is fought out before the main bodies meet.
 Set up a table as described in option 3.
 Dice for choice of table edge.
 Dice for initiative and the winner can choose to place a troop/squadron first or offer this to his opponent.
 Players should alternate placement until all troops are on the table.
 The orders of battle for

-of Newtown – Conjectural with preliminary cavalry clash
+– Conjectural with preliminary cavalry clash

 To simulate the shock of two vanguards bumping into each other unexpectedly use the following method to decide which side keeps its head and maintains the initiative.
 Each player rolls a D6.
 The player with the highest score is allowed a free move at the start of the game.
 This can involve declaring charges if any enemy troops or squadrons are within range.
 Charged units attempting to counter charge take their morale check at a +1(if BLB is used).For other rule sets modify morale test modifiers ‘to counter charge’ in a way that makes this more difficult for the force that has been surprised.